EleniPistiloglou/DAAR2/README.md

 }
 ```

-For more info on the configuration see https://www.elastic.co/guide/en/logstash/current/configuration.html . <br /> \
+For more info on the configuration see https://www.elastic.co/guide/en/logstash/current/configuration.html . <br /> <br />

 ## API